eficode-academy/helm-katas/external-charts.md

 Before we add the bitnami chart as a dependency, let's remove the existing custom templates for mysql:

 - Delete the files:
-    - `helm-katas/external-charts/start/todo/templates/mysql-deployment.yaml`
+    - `rm todo/templates/mysql-deployment.yaml`
-    - `helm-katas/external-charts/start/todo/templates/mysql-svc.yaml`
+    - `rm todo/templates/mysql-svc.yaml`

 **Declare the bitnami/mysql chart as a dependency**

-We can declare external charts as depenencies for our own chart by adding an entry to the `dependencies` map in our `Chart.yaml`.
+We can declare external charts as dependencies for our own chart by adding an entry to the `dependencies` map in our `Chart.yaml`.

-- Open your `Chart.yaml` - `helm-katas/external-charts/start/todo/Chart.yaml` and add the following:
+- Open your `Chart.yaml` - `todo/Chart.yaml` and add the following:

 ```yaml
 ...